It used to be, when I was in my fourties and had the privilige to see my children grow up and blossom;

 It annoyed me at times when she did that.
 I felt no need to view things differently and felt it was my right to be happy.
 I felt my grandmother was acting up.
 Why bother?
 Didn’t she have a roof of a nice house over her head?
 Didn’t all her children do well for themselves?
 Some aches and pains here and there, the occasional divorce in the family, but you know, ‘stuff happens’, what was it really all about?

 It used to be I took my happiness for granted.
-Nowadays I see it as a right to make it happen
+Nowadays I see it as my right to make it happen

 There comes a time…in every life, early in some, a little later in others, that you realize happiness doesn’t come naturally.

-Even more so that it eludes you, when you keep taking it for granted.
+Even more so happiness tends to elude you, when you take it for granted.

-As a child I knew the stories of my grandmother who journeyed all the way from Leiden (in the mid west of Holland) to Drente (in the northeast of Holland) on a bicycle without rubber tires to get food.
+As a child I knew the stories of my grandmother who journeyed all the way from Leiden (in the mid west of The Netherlands) to Drente (in the northeast) on a bicycle without rubber tires to get food.
 It was in that dreary winter of ’43 during the second world war, known as the winter of famine in The Netherlands.

-She was being teased with the fact she gave birth to a healthy daughter exactly 9 month later
+We used to tease her with the fact she gave birth to a healthy daughter exactly 9 month after her heroic plight.

-‘Surely from the officers who helped you cross the river’ they would say.
+‘Surely from the officers who helped you cross the river’ we would say.